BietSoft/brixx.docs/brixx-decision-script/README.md

 ## &lt;Process&gt;

 Adds a `Process` object for the Brixx decision table.
-Runs a Brixx process (_for future use_).
+Runs a Brixx process (_not available in this version_).
 Must be included in the `output` section.

 **Attributes**